 Getting Value from IoT

-Aggregate on the Edge, Act in the Hub
+Aggregate and Act on the Edge, or in the Hub

 Aggregate on the Edge

-Edge computing entails gathering and examining data while it is being generated, as close to the source as possible.
-In edge analytics, data is prepared and pre-analyzed on IoT devices, rather than being sent directly and unchanged to a centralized data store for later use.
+Edge computing entails gathering and examining data while it is being generated, as close to its source as possible.
+In edge analytics, data is prepared and pre-analyzed on the devices, rather than being sent directly and unchanged to a centralized data store for later use.

-Storing unnecessary data is costly and complex and introduces security risk.
-Processing data on the edge means less data need be collected, stored, or re-processed en masse later.
+Storing unnecessary data is costly and complex and introduces security risks.
+Processing data on the edge means less data needs to be collected, stored, or re-processed en masse later.
 Also, since edge analytics can occur in real-time, some insights can be produced immediately.

 Analyze in the Hub

-The IRI Workbench GUI for Voracity, built on Eclipse, supports data processing and presentation in the same pane of glass.
+The IRI Workbench GUI for Voracity, built on Eclipse™, supports data processing and presentation in the same pane of glass.
 After setting up connections to your data stores and aggregation jobs, wherever they happen to be, you can further process and analyze the data at unprecedented speed using built-in statistical and reporting functions in Voracity, or wrangle (integrate, govern, and hand-off) it for the analytic and visualization tools that you prefer.